iftechfoundation/babel-tool/README.md

 The babel suite includes:

-* babel-get: Fetches metadata and cover art from a variety of sources
+* `babel-get`: Fetches metadata and cover art from a variety of sources
-* babel-list: Demo program to describe all story files in a directory
+* `babel-list`: Demo program to describe all story files in a directory
-* ifiction-aggregate: Combine multiple iFiction files into one
+* `ifiction-aggregate`: Combine multiple iFiction files into one
-* ifiction-xtract: Search metadata for a named value
+* `ifiction-xtract`: Search metadata for a named value
-* babel-cache.pl: Build a cache of metadata and cover art for your story file collection
+* `babel-cache.pl`: Build a cache of metadata and cover art for your story file collection
-* babel-marry.pl: Encapsulate your story collection with its metadata
+* `babel-marry.pl`: Encapsulate your story collection with its metadata
-* simple-marry: Simplified babel-marry for windows users
+* `simple-marry`: Simplified babel-marry for windows users
-* babel-wed.pl: Find and merge a story file with its metadata (also available as windows executable)
+* `babel-wed.pl`: Find and merge a story file with its metadata (also available as windows executable)

 Parts of `babel` are intended for use in other programs.
 When adapting `babel`'s source, the files `babel.c`, `babel_story_functions.c` and